A Beginner’s Guide to Cyberpunk

 Unless if you like getting lost.
 Then by all means, go right ahead.

 The issue I had with Blade Runner is that it’s slow, it’s long, and I personally didn’t like the discordant chords prevalent in the movie’s soundtrack by Vangelis.
 Tell any cyberpunk fan you don’t like the soundtrack and they’ll probably tell you it’s heresy, though.
 But perhaps I fit right along in the punk elements of fighting the powers that be to tell me that I have to like Blade Runner or its soundtrack.
 So there.

-After trying out your first movie and first book, I would recommend moving on to the book that inspired the movie blade runner, called Do Androids Dream of Electric Sheep.
+After trying out your first movie and first book, I would recommend moving on to the book that inspired the movie blade runner, called Do Androids Dream of Electric Sheep and written by the seminal author Philip K Dick.
 For the next movie, there are a couple different paths you could take.
 You could either take your time and go through the most important movies from the older days until now, easing into the more modern movies, or you could jump straight to the most iconic cyberpunk films, which will definitely feel very different in style and special effects but will get you to the classics faster.

 I would also recommend a parallel/intertwined track of anime movies/tv series.
 Anime can present the genre in a way that basic movies can’t, and the genre has been heavily affected by the medium.
 For anime, you will want to start by watching the anime movie Akira, which was a big inspiration for some of the elements in The Matrix and other big cyberpunk films later on.
 Ironically, Akira is set in 2019, so this year is a great year to start.
 So is Blade Runner.